supervisely-ecosystem/data-commander/README.md

     - **Project → Workspace** → A new project is created, preserving the structure.
     - **Project → Project** → A dataset with the source project's name is created in the destination project, preserving nesting.
     - **Project → Dataset** → Similar to the previous point, but the dataset is nested inside the destination dataset.
     - **Dataset → Project** → A top-level dataset with the same name is created, containing only the items from that dataset (excluding nested datasets).
+You can also choose a few nested datasets - they will be transferred on the same destination level, creating a flat structure.
     - **Dataset → Dataset** → Similar to the previous point, but the dataset is nested inside the destination dataset.

-2. When initiating the process from the following instances, processing is limited to the specified Labeling Jobs, and items are exported based on their results:
+2. `Coming soon` When initiating the process from the following instances, processing is limited to the specified Labeling Jobs, and items are exported based on their results:
     - **Job** follows the same logic as **Dataset**.
 This means that if some items in an unrelated job have already been annotated and are in the required status, they will not be included.
     - **Queue** follows the same logic as **Job**, but considers all its jobs as the only recognized completed ones.